kelleyvanevert/adventofcode2022/readme.md

   Haha, oh and later, I used `rayon` for the first time, to parallelize the brute-force search.
 So easy to add, and it takes the time down from ±11s to ±2.5s on my machine (8 cores).

+  _Update: actually, with `--release`, the bonus part takes ±200ms with Rayon, and ±800ms without._

 - **Days 16 and 17.**

   Both days 16 and 17 were very hard!
 Day 16 was the first I didn't solve on the day itself, and I haven't been able to solve the bonus parts of both days yet :P

   Day 16 seems to require an exhaustive search, at least naively.
 Which I've implemented, possible not optimally, and it took my machine about 30 minutes to solve.
 But definitely I won't be able to solve the bonus part this way.
 Later, I got the idea to simplify the tunnel network a bit, removing the zero-flow-rate valves (except for the starting point `AA`).
 This reduces the time from 30 min to 20 min, which isn't a meaningful improvement, but, I think I might be on to something with the simplification of the network.
 Maybe with some extra thinking, I can replace the search algorithm with an algorithm that simplifies/contracts the network step-wise, until it ends up with a single node, or something.
 This would mean linear (or maybe log) time, instead of combinatorial.

+  _Update: actually, with `--release`, it takes around 2m._

   Day 17 seemed to just be a simple simulation, but then too, the bonus is intractable, so there must be some way to phrase it differently, that I haven't though of yet.